NOAA-CO-OPS/wlai-uf-hackathon-2023/README.md

     # Train on groups of stations organized by region (-c is for a column name)
     python create_runs.py -c region -r 0.1 > runs/regions.sh

+    # Train on every station together (use -c, but with 'ALL' which is treated specially)
+    python create_runs.py -c ALL -r 0.1 > runs/all-stations.sh

 **Execute all those runs in parallel**

 You may need to install GNU parallel (`apt install parallel`)